-Long-Term ELs are English Learners who have not scored a 4.8 or higher (proficient) on proficiency tests within seven years of their initial EL identification.
+Long-Term ELs are English Learners who have not met the state's exit criteria for reclassification as a Non-EL.
+That standard currently is achieving a score of 4.8 or higher (proficient) on the state's English language proficiency assessment (ACCESS) within seven years of their initial EL identification.